p-j-r/p-j-r.github.io/_posts/2020-04-29-LIGO-and-Gravitational-Waves.md

 * [What are gravitational waves? - Amber L. Stuver](https://youtu.be/hebGhsNsjG0)

-* Gravitational waves, black holes: LIGO, a new window on the Universe | TEDxMcGill [ David Shoemaker ](https://youtu.be/gZcKf0ZmWCc)
+* Gravitational waves, black holes: LIGO, a new window on the Universe- TEDxMcGill [ David Shoemaker ](https://youtu.be/gZcKf0ZmWCc)

-* Einstein Was Right: Gravitational Waves 101 | TEDxNatick[ Rainer Weiss ](https://youtu.be/x7rjlm4SH5U)
+* Einstein Was Right: Gravitational Waves 101- TEDxNatick [ Rainer Weiss ](https://youtu.be/x7rjlm4SH5U)

-* Gravitational Waves: Beyond the First Discoveries | TEDxMIT [ Nergis Mavalvala ](https://youtu.be/l0NybQu8JLk)
+* Gravitational Waves: Beyond the First Discoveries- TEDxMIT [ Nergis Mavalvala ](https://youtu.be/l0NybQu8JLk)

 * Listen to Dr. Rainer Weiss give a long speech detailing the efforts of people in the project and the history behind it!
 [Weiss Nobel Lecture, 2017](https://www.nobelprize.org/prizes/physics/2017/weiss/lecture/)